msandonini/uni/Machine Learning and Deep Learning/15 Federated Learning/Federated Learning.md

 This paradigm works on the fact that a server coordinates a set of clients to collaboratively train a model without sharing their raw data.
 This enables training on decentralized data for improved privacy and efficiency, sharing the updated model instead of the data.

-0. The server has an initialized network (global model) but no data
+0. The server has an initialized network (global model) but no data, which is distributed among clients
+1. Server sends the global model to selected clients
+2. Clients perform local training on their private data (one or more epochs)
+3. Clients send local model updates (e.g. gradients )